 - Running multiple operating systems simultaneously.
-VirtualBox allows you to run more than one operating system at a time.
-This way, you can run software written for one operating system on another (for example, Windows software on Linux or a Mac) without having to reboot to use it.
-Since you can configure what kinds of "virtual" hardware should be presented to each such operating system, you can install an old operating system such as DOS or OS/2 even if your real computer's hardware is no longer supported by that operating system. - Easier software installations.
+Oracle VM VirtualBox enables you to run more than one operating system at a time.
+This way, you can run software written for one operating system on another, such as Windows software on Linux or a Mac, without having to reboot to use it.
+Since you can configure what kinds of virtual hardware should be presented to each such operating system, you can install an old operating system such as DOS or OS/2 even if your real computer's hardware is no longer supported by that operating system. - Easier software installations.
 Software vendors can use virtual machines to ship entire software configurations.
 For example, installing a complete mail server solution on a real machine can be a tedious task.
-With VirtualBox, such a complex setup (then often called an "appliance") can be packed into a virtual machine.
-Installing and running a mail server becomes as easy as importing such an appliance into VirtualBox. - Testing and disaster recovery.
-Once installed, a virtual machine and its virtual hard disks can be considered a "container" that can be arbitrarily frozen, woken up, copied, backed up, and transported between hosts.

-On top of that, with the use of another VirtualBox feature called "snapshots", one can save a particular state of a virtual machine and revert back to that state, if necessary.
+With Oracle VM VirtualBox, such a complex setup, often called an appliance, can be packed into a virtual machine.
+Installing and running a mail server becomes as easy as importing such an appliance into Oracle VM VirtualBox. - Testing and disaster recovery.
+Once installed, a virtual machine and its virtual hard disks can be considered a container that can be arbitrarily frozen, woken up, copied, backed up, and transported between hosts. - On top of that, with the use of another Oracle VM VirtualBox feature called snapshots, one can save a particular state of a virtual machine and revert back to that state, if necessary.
 This way, one can freely experiment with a computing environment.
-If something goes wrong (e.g. after installing misbehaving software or infecting the guest with a virus), one can easily switch back to a previous snapshot and avoid the need of frequent backups and restores.

-Any number of snapshots can be created, allowing you to travel back and forward in virtual machine time.
-You can delete snapshots while a VM is running to reclaim disk space.
+If something goes wrong, such as prolems after installing software or infecting the guest with a virus, you can easily switch back to a previous snapshot and avoid the need of frequent backups and restores. - Any number of snapshots can be created, allowing you to travel back and forward in virtual machine time.
+You can delete snapshots while a VM is running to reclaim disk space. - Infrastructure consolidation.

-• Infrastructure consolidation.
 Virtualization can significantly reduce hardware and electricity costs.
 Most of the time, computers today only use a fraction of their potential power and run with low average system loads.
 A lot of hardware resources as well as electricity is thereby wasted.
 So, instead of running many such physical computers that are only partially used, one can pack many virtual machines onto a few powerful hosts and balance the loads between them.

-1.2 Some terminology
+1.2 Some Terminology

-When dealing with virtualization (and also for understanding the following chapters of this documentation), it helps to acquaint oneself with a bit of crucial terminology, especially the following terms:
+When dealing with virtualization, and also for understanding the following chapters of this documentation, it helps to acquaint oneself with a bit of crucial terminology, especially the following terms:

-Host operating system (host OS).
-This is the operating system of the physical computer on which VirtualBox was installed.
-There are versions of VirtualBox for Windows, Mac OS X, Linux and Solaris hosts; for details, please see chapter 1.4, Supported host operating systems, page 15.

-Most of the time, this User Manual discusses all VirtualBox versions together.
-There may be platform-specific differences which we will point out where appropriate.

-Guest operating system (guest OS).
+- Host operating system (host OS).
+This is the operating system of the physical computer on which Oracle VM VirtualBox was installed.
+There are versions of Oracle VM VirtualBox for Windows, Mac OS X, Linux, and Oracle Solaris hosts.
+See chapter 1.4, Supported Host Operating Systems, page 5. - Most of the time, this manual discusses all Oracle VM VirtualBox versions together.
+There may be platform-specific differences which we will point out where appropriate. - Guest operating system (guest OS).
 This is the operating system that is running inside the virtual machine.
-Theoretically, VirtualBox can run any x86 operating system (DOS, Windows, OS/2, FreeBSD, OpenBSD), but to achieve near-native performance of the guest code on your machine, we had to go through a lot of optimizations that are specific to certain operating systems.
-So while your favorite operating system may run as a guest, we officially support and optimize for a select few (which, however, include the most common ones).
+Theoretically, Oracle VM VirtualBox can run any x86 operating system.

+such as DOS, Windows, OS/2, FreeBSD, and OpenBSD.
+But to achieve near-native performance of the guest code on your machine, we had to go through a lot of optimizations that are specific to certain operating systems.
+So while your favorite operating system may run as a guest, we officially support and optimize for a select few, which include the most common operating systems.

-See chapter 3.1, Supported guest operating systems, page 45 for details.
+See chapter 3.1, Supported Guest Operating Systems, page 40.